reubenharry/website/content/maths/quantum.md

 ## Particles in continuous (1D) space

 Quantization is the act of taking a classical system and designing a quantum system that behaves like the classical system in the limit of $h\to 0$ (roughly).
 To quantize the motion of a classical particle, we need to upgrade to infinite dimensional Hilbert spaces.

 In particular, take the space of functions which are normalizable (when you integrate them multiplied by their complex conjugate from $-\infty$ to $\infty$, you get a finite number).
+Actually, we'll even allow some non-normalizable things - see [Fourier analysis notes](/maths/fourier.md) to get an intuition of why *distributions* are also allowed.

 Fixing a basis, a function can be defined by its coefficients.
 So the element $|\Phi\rangle$ of the Hilbert space is expressed in a basis (the position basis) as $\phi(x)$, where $\phi$ refers to the coefficient function.